Coshocton County market update February 2026

 How busy is the market right now?

 A common question I hear is: “Are homes still selling in Coshocton, or has everything slowed down?”
-In early 2025, we saw 43 residential sales close between January 1 and February 17, while in the same period in 2026 we have 33 closings.

 Here’s what that means for you:

-• Serious buyers are still out there writing offers; they’re just choosier about condition, price, and payment.
+Serious buyers are still out there writing offers; they’re just choosier about condition, price, and payment.

-• If your home is priced correctly and shows well, it can absolutely be one of those 33 successful sales rather than one that sits.
+If your home is priced correctly and shows well, it can absolutely be one of those 53 successful sales rather than one that sits.

 What’s happening with prices?

-The other big question is: “Are prices going up or down in Coshocton?”
-The MLS shows that the median close price has actually moved up significantly, from $165,000 in early 2025 to $199,000 in early 2026—about a 21% increase year over year.
+The MLS shows that the YTD median close price has moved up from $167,500 in early 2025 to $179,500 in early 2026 — about a 7.2% increase year over year.
+For March specifically, the median came in at $173,000 compared to $187,450 last March.

 Key takeaways:

-• This is not a “crash” pattern; it looks more like fewer but higher-quality sales in the current environment.
+• This is not a “crash” pattern — it looks more like fewer but higher-quality sales in the current environment.

 For a typical three-bedroom home in town or on modest acreage, that’s good news if you’re planning to sell and are prepared to present your home well.